Eruption of Mount Vesuvius in 79 AD: The two Plinys

 The only surviving eyewitness account of the event consists of two letters by Pliny the Younger, who was 17 at the time of the eruption, written to the historian Tacitus some 25 years after the event.
 Observing the first volcanic activity from Misenum across the Bay of Naples from the volcano, approximately 29 km away, Pliny the Elder (Pliny the Younger's uncle) launched a rescue fleet and went himself to the rescue of a personal friend.
 His nephew declined to join the party.
 One of the nephew's letters relates what he could discover from witnesses of his uncle's experiences.
 In a second letter, the younger Pliny details his own observations after the departure of his uncle.

 Pliny the Younger

 Pliny the Younger saw an extraordinarily dense cloud rising rapidly above the mountain:

-the appearance of which I cannot give you a more exact description of than by likening it to that of a pine-tree, for it shot up to a great height in the form of a very tall trunk, which spread itself out at the top into a sort of branches. [...] it appeared sometimes bright and sometimes dark and spotted, according as it was either more or less impregnated with earth and cinders.
+but in likeness and form it more closely resembled a pine-tree than anything else, for what corresponded to the trunk was of great length and height, and then spread out into a number of branches, [...]
+At times it looked white, and at other times dirty and spotted, according to the quantity of earth and cinders that were shot up.